 PROBLEMS POSED BY INDIRECT SPEECH

 A good command of indirect speech requires knowing not just how to construct it, but also when to use it in place of direct speech.
 This question is not a problem for all learners of English, but it can give especial difficulty to speakers of languages with a much stronger preference for direct speech.
-In such cases, the description of how to construct and use indirect speech in English needs to be very clear.

 Unfortunately, the clarity of indirect speech explanation in many descriptions of English grammar is less than complete.
 Although the construction of indirect speech is usually handled quite well, its use tends to be mentioned in only the briefest and vaguest terms – often, for example, simply as “reporting” (indeed, some descriptions prefer the term “reported” to “indirect”).
 It is this problem that is behind the writing of the present post.